collinsrj/TechForNonTechies/README.md

     print(x - y)
 ```

-#### Question 2

-Translate the following statement into code: Input a list of users' names until an empty return and then print out all of the names that were entered.
+2. Translate the following statement into code: Input a list of users' names until an empty return and then print out all of the names that were entered.

 ```python3
 users = []